Skip to Main Content

 New RSV prevention options – What you need to know.

 Respiratory syncytial virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious.
 Infants and older adults are more likely to develop severe RSV, which could result in hospitalization.
-To protect against severe RSV, vaccines are available for older adults and monoclonal antibody products are available for infants and young children.
-Learn more about prevention options and eligibility here.
+To protect against severe RSV, vaccines are available for pregnant people and older adults and immunizations are available for infants and young children.

-Aside from vaccination, there are other preventative measures that can be taken to help keep the flu, COVID-19 and RSV at bay.
+Aside from vaccination, there are other preventive measures that can be taken to help keep the flu, COVID-19 and RSV at bay.

 • Wash your hands frequently.